raindeer-rb/plugs/README.md

 Parser.new(node_types: OldPlugs[:form, :html, :var] + NewPlugs[:form, :toc])
 ```

-The "new" form will take precedence and override the "old" form, and the `:toc` plug will be added to the mix.
+The "new" `:form` will take precedence and override the "old" `:form`.
+The `:toc` plug will be added to the resulting instance.

 ## API